Betting Odds Explained & How to Calculate Payouts

 - British Odds (Fractional)

-British odds, also known as fractional odds, show the likelihood of an outcome as a fraction, like 10/3 or 10/11.
+British odds, also known as fractional odds, are popular in the UK and Ireland.
+They show the likelihood of an outcome as a fraction, like 10/3 or 10/11.
 They help you figure out how much extra you could win by betting a certain amount.
 Check it out:

 Let’s say you see an odd of 10/3.
 That means if you bet $3, you could potentially win an extra $10 in profit if your bet is successful.